-- Narrow your ads down to your top designs, colors and messages.
+- Narrow your ads down to your top designs, colors, and messages.

 CPM vs. CPC

 You can choose CPM (cost per 1000 impressions) or CPC (cost per 1 click) for your ads.
-Of course, CPC is appreciated by many businesses: it allows you to only pay when someone is interested in your ad.
+Of course, CPC is appreciated by many businesses: it allows you only to pay when someone is interested in your ad.
 However, we prefer CPM because it allows us to optimize branding exposure.
 Over time with good ads, your CTR (click-through rate) will increase, yielding great ROI.
 Patience.

 When bidding, focus on impressions.
 Set a manual maximum CPM bid.

 Devices & delivery